JetBrains/Qodana/topics/ui-overview.md

 * For problems and paths excluded during this session and not saved in qodana.yaml: Under the Filter set, turn **Show hidden problems** on.
 Now in the Problem explorer, all detected problems are listed.
 You can reverse the exclusion of certain problems from further checks on the **More actions** menu of the respective items.

 [//]: # "add 2 screenshots: 1) Filter set + Show hidden problems; 2) More actions + Enable problem type"

+[//]: # "### Filter out analysis options
+Using the Filter set to the right of the sunburst diagram problems, paths, linters.
+Save your customized filter set if you want to start with the same settings when you run the analysis next time. --Where is it stored?--"